-A student who wishes to withdraw from a curriculum course should complete an official Withdrawal form with an admissions counselor.
-The last date of attendance (including withdrawal resulting from disciplinary suspension or expulsion) from a course can affect the final grade for that course.
-Distance education students who cannot physically come to campus can initiate withdrawal from a course by phoning or emailing an admissions counselor.
+A student who wishes to withdraw from a curriculum course should consult with his/her advisor and course instructor before completing an official Withdrawal form with an admissions counselor.
+The last date of attendance

+(including withdrawal resulting from disciplinary suspension or expulsion) from a course can affect the final grade for that course.
+Distance education students who cannot physically come to campus can initiate withdrawal from a course by phoning or emailing his/her advisor and course instructor before contacting an admissions counselor.
 The completed form is submitted to and processed by the Records Office.
 When a student withdraws from the college, they may apply for readmission at the beginning of the subsequent term for which they are eligible.